-Finally, regarding the interrelationship between law and policy, it is important to emphasize that good policy should encourage "judicial deference" or

-"academic deference" by the courts in situations when the policy, or a particular application of it, is challenged in court.
-Under this doctrine of deference, courts often defer to particular decisions or judgments of the institution when they are genuinely based upon the academic expertise of the institution and its faculty (see Section 2.2.2).
+Finally, regarding the interrelationship between law and policy, it is important to emphasize that good policy should encourage judicial deference or academic deference by the courts in situations when the policy, or a particular application of it, is challenged in court.
+For internal policy, such deference would be given to the higher educational institution; for external policy, it would be given to the legislature or administrative agency whose policy is being challenged.
+Courts often defer to particular decisions or judgments of the institution, for example, when they are genuinely based upon the academic expertise of the institution and its faculty (see Section 2.2.2).
 It is therefore both good policy and good law for institutions to follow suggestions such as those outlined here, relying to the fullest extent feasible upon the academic expertise of administrators and faculty members, so as to maximize the likelihood that institutional policies, on their face and in their application, will be upheld by the courts if these policies are challenged.